beam-pyio/pyio-cookiecutter/docs/source/user-guide.md

     pytest tests/ --cov=<pkg-name>
     ```

-6. Create documentation for your package.
+6. (*OPTIONAL*) Create documentation for your package.
 Add the necessary development dependencies listed below and then compile and render documentation to HTML.
 As the *myst-nb* package doesn't support Python 3.8, it is not installed via *poetry* but by *pip* directly.

     ```{prompt} bash
     pip install -r docs/requirements.txt